What is contact tracing?

 **The Centers for Disease Control and Prevention (CDC) defines a close contact as someone who was within 6 feet of an infected person for at least 15 minutes starting from 48 hours before illness onset (or, for asymptomatic cases, someone who was within 6 feet of an infected person 2 days prior to positive specimen collection) until the time the patient is isolated.

 How does contract tracing prevent the spread of COVID-19?

 Contact tracing finds people (close contacts) who might get sick because they were exposed to an ill person.
 Public health officials inform close contacts about being exposed and provide them with precautions to take to prevent further spread of disease.
 Precautions include staying home, limiting contact with others, washing hands often and cleaning and disinfecting surfaces often.

 Close contacts may or may not become ill.
 If they become ill, these precautions will reduce the number of others exposed to COVID-19.
 If they do not become ill, they can likely return to normal activities after their quarantine ends (14 days after last close contact with a confirmed case while the case was infectious).

 Are all close contacts interviewed?

 Yes.
 CDC and Washington State Department of Health guidance recommends interviewing all close contacts.
 If close contacts are in a single household, SRHD may only contact one member of the household.
-In some circumstances, SRHD contact tracing staff and volunteers prioritize close contacts based on what they learn about them from the case.
+In some circumstances, SRHD contact tracing staff prioritize close contacts based on what they learn about them from the case.
 Close contacts are considered high priority if they are